Business Policies and Procedures Manual

 A contract is required if the agreement is for $10,000 or more and may be necessary for agreements of less than $10,000.
 The department prepares the personal services contract.

-A template for personal services contract is located on the Purchasing Services website.
+A template for personal services contract is available from Purchasing Services.

 A department completes the following to initiate a Personal Services Contract:

-- Departmental Create Request in Workday (see the Workday Create Contract Request reference guide).
+- Create a Contract Request and attach it to the Create Contract Request business process in Workday (See the Workday Create Contract Request reference guide.)

 - Supplier’s quote

 The appropriate Cost Center Manager approves the personal services contract in the Create Contract Request business process in Workday.

 If Purchasing Services has directed the department to complete a contract and/or sole source documentation, attach these documents to the Create Contract Request business process in Workday after the principal administrative officer has approved the Contract Request.